jhpyle/docassemble/_docs/config.md

 javascript` content relate to [JavaScript]; the names simply refer to the conventions about where [CSS] and [JavaScript] are typically placed in the [HTML] page.

+You should set the `defer` attribute in any `<script>` tags you include in `raw global javascript` if `javascript defer` (see the previous section) is set to `True`.
+If you don't set the `defer` attribute, your code may run in an unpredictable order relative to the loading of other files.

 ## <a name="bootstrap theme"></a>Bootstrap theme